-The EU-PolarNet newsletter informs you quarterly about news from the consortium and affiliated projects, reflects on developments in European polar research and gives a glimpse on conferences and events coming up in near future.
+The EU-PolarNet newsletter informs you regularly about news from the consortium and affiliated projects, reflects on developments in European polar research and gives a glimpse on conferences and events coming up in near future.

 If you have any news or would like to publicise an event, conference or course, please get in touch by emailing firstname.lastname@example.org.

 An end: EU-PolarNet - Connecting science with society

 EU-PolarNet 1 came to its end in June 2020 after five exciting and very productive years.
 Among others, our consortium has developed a set of five white papers on high priority Polar research questions, a white paper on European polar data accessibility, a white paper on status of stakeholder engagement in polar research, a white paper on European Polar research infrastructures and the European Polar Research Programme, which will be published soon in our media outlets.
 We have supported the European Commission in many fields related to the Polar Regions and helped them to identify topics for polar calls in H2020.
 Many of you have contributed to these actions and we want to thank you very much for your interest and support.